adaltas/node-nikita/packages/file/src/download.coffee.md

       config.http_headers ?= []
       config.cookies ?= []
       # Normalization
-      config.target = if config.cwd then p.resolve config.cwd, config.target else p.normalize config.target
+      config.target = if config.cwd then path.resolve config.cwd, config.target else path.normalize config.target
-      throw Error "Non Absolute Path: target is #{JSON.stringify config.target}, SSH requires absolute paths, you must provide an absolute path in the target or the cwd option" if ssh and not p.isAbsolute config.target
+      throw Error "Non Absolute Path: target is #{JSON.stringify config.target}, SSH requires absolute paths, you must provide an absolute path in the target or the cwd option" if ssh and not path.isAbsolute config.target
       # Shortcircuit accelerator:
       # If we know the source signature and if the target file exists
       # we compare it with the target file signature and stop if they match